tctheodosiou/FAST-B/paper/paper.md

 - **Code Repository:** https://github.com/tctheodosiou/FAST-B
 - **Documentation:** Comprehensive examples and API documentation
 - **Support:** Issue tracking and community support via GitHub

+# Acknowledgements
+The authors acknowledge the use of DeepSeek for proofreading docstrings and
+performance benchmarks.
+All core algorithmic implementations and mathematical formulations are human-authored.

+# References